ibm-cloud-architecture/refarch-cloudnative-csmo/doc/README.md

 Please be aware that the instrumented components will need an active internet out-bound connection either directly or via various Gateway services.

-For detailed steps please continue with [How to setup NewRelic for BlueCompute](https://github.com/ibm-cloud-architecture/refarch-cloudnative-csmo/blob/master/doc/Monitoring/NewRelic/NewRelic.md)
+For detailed steps please continue with [How to setup New Relic for BlueCompute](https://github.com/ibm-cloud-architecture/refarch-cloudnative-csmo/blob/master/doc/Monitoring/NewRelic/NewRelic.md)

 <!--- ####Step 3b: How to Use for BAM for BlueCompute --->